GuillermoFidalgo/StripTkMaps/ListRuns/README.md

-### The use of the notebook is deprecated and was present only for initial development so you should ignore the notebook for now.
+### The use of the notebook is present only for familiarizing with the code and you could also use it for developement.
+It is not essential for the job so you can ignore the notebook.
 To use the notebook you must have the appropiate certificate in the same directory as the script (Unless you specify the path to it)
 [Open the notebook](ListOfRuns.ipynb) to interact with the code and make the apporpiate changes to your needs.

-Notice that there is an `index.html` document.
-You should ignore this because it is a remnant from earlier versions of the code and it is not necesary at all for now.

 **You can see other functionality in the [`ListRuns_cfg.py`](ListRuns_cfg.py) script**

-*Side Note* To use the script please look at [Authentication Setup](https://github.com/GuillermoFidalgo/ML4TRKDQM#authentication-setup)
+*Side Note* To use the script please look at [Authentication Setup](https://github.com/CMSTrackerDPG/StripTkMaps/tree/master/ListRuns#authentication-setup)
 ### Virtual environment

-*Side Note* **If you clone from this repo please remove `venv/` and all of its contents *before* creating a virtual enviroment**

 Unless you know what you are doing, it is recommended to set up a virtual environment such as to not get conflicts between different versions of packages.